dastron/storage-cluster/README.md

-# Project Colossus: Distributed Storage Cluster
+# Project Zircon: Distributed Storage Cluster

 ## Membership

-Membership in Project Colossus is based on contribution to the cluster's resources.
+Membership in Project Zircon is based on contribution to the cluster's resources.
 The goal of this cluster is to provide safe and reliable backup to all memebers.
 Understand that this network is support by home networks with the goal of shared storage.
 Here are some basic requirements for members:
 1. Members are not allowed to use this service for illegal services or activities.
 2. Members buckets maximum size will be limited, do not exceed those limits.
 3. Limit transfer speeds to 100MiB/s.
 Limit network traffic to less than 10TB per month.